skarockoi/FREEdome/README.md

 <strong>How does FREEDOME know that you already had a trial after uninstalling ?</strong><br/>
--They simply check if your <a href="https://de.wikipedia.org/wiki/Globally_Unique_Identifier">GUID</a> was already used to activate a trial.
+-They simply check if your <a href="https://de.wikipedia.org/wiki/Globally_Unique_Identifier">GUID</a> was already used to activate one.

 So we just change our GUID slightly so that FREEDOME thinks we are a new user.<br/>
 But <strong>CAUTION</strong>, changing the GUID could mess with other programs, as it's widely used